reallongnguyen/nestjs-vibe-coding/tasks/tasks.md

 ### Technical Notes

 - Add this API into gamification module
-- Add OpenAPI docs in controller
+- Add Swagger docs in controller, follow code src/identity/presentation/rest/user.controller.ts
 - Follow Error handle from technical.md
-- Follow code style from src/identity/presentation/rest/user.controller.ts
+- Follow code style from src/identity
+- Use upsert to detect an emotion at same hour if possible